 Paternity may be established by naming the father on the birth certificate; signing an acknowledgment of paternity; or having a DNA test.

-If parents did not fill out legal documents naming the father when the child was born, the involved parties will have to enter the court system to determine paternity.
+If parents did not fill out legal s naming the father when the child was born, the involved parties will have to enter the court system to determine paternity.
 Either party can petition the court for DNA testing.
 Upon the court’s order, the testing will be completed and the results provided to the court.
 So long as there is a more than 99% probability that the man is the child’s father, paternity will be established.

 At that point, the father may petition the court for custody or visitation and will be considered to stand on equal footing with the child’s mother.